Desh Pal S. Verma: Career

-Desh Pal Singh Verma is a plant molecular biologist known for his contributions to plant biotechnology and molecular genetics.
-He began his academic career at McGill University in Canada, where he served as a faculty member from 1974 to 1987.
+Desh Pal Singh Verma was a plant molecular biologist known for his contributions to molecular genetics.
+He began his career at McGill University in Canada, where he served as a faculty member from 1974 to 1987.
 In 1981, he was awarded the E.W.R.
 Steacie Memorial Fellowship by the National Research Council of Canada, presented by the Governor General of Canada, Edward Schreyer. ] In 1986, Verma was elected a Fellow of the Royal Society of Canada and became a member of the Canadian Academy of Sciences.